Day Trip Itinerary: New Iberia

 Bon Creole Lunch Counter

-Bon Creole is a popular spot for mouthwatering seafood baskets, home-cooked plate lunches, boiled crawfish (seasonally) and more.
-Stop by and try their award-winning overstuffed po'boys and gumbo while enjoying the cozy ambiance complete with rustic decor and antique tables.
+Bon Creole is a popular spot for mouthwatering seafood baskets, home-cooked plate lunches, boiled crawfish (available seasonally) and more.
+Stop by and try their award-winning overstuffed po-boys and gumbo while enjoying the cozy ambiance complete with rustic decor and antique tables.

 Cypremort Point State Park

-Enjoy an afternoon on the water at Cypremort Point State Park located on Vermilion Bay.
+Enjoy an afternoon on the water at Cypremort Point State Park, located on Vermilion Bay.
 A half-mile stretch of a man-made beach provides a delightful area for relaxing, picnicking and fun on the water.
 The 185-acre park is also a special attraction for nature enthusiasts.
-Located in the heart of a Louisiana marsh, the site contains an abundance of wildlife.
+Located in the heart of a Louisiana marsh, the site contains an abundance of wildlife, from egrets and bald eagles to river otters, white-tailed deer and the occasional Louisiana black bear.

 Avery Island

-The McIlhenny family introduced Tabasco pepper sauce in 1868.
-Take a tour of the Tabasco Factory and Museum to learn the history of the spicy hot sauce and stop by the Country Store for treats and souvenirs.
-Then, explore the Jungle Gardens, a 170-acre botanical park and bird sanctuary with a unique hidden gem - a 900-year-old Buddha statue.
+The McIlhenny family introduced TABASCO® pepper sauce in 1868.
+Take a tour of the TABASCO® Factory and Museum to learn the history of this spicy hot sauce and stop by the Country Store for treats and souvenirs.
+Then explore the Jungle Gardens, a 170-acre botanical park and bird sanctuary with a hidden gem — a 900-year-old Buddha statue.

 Jane's Seafood & Chinese